MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 3. Open the downloaded file and extract the files to a new directory c:\sysmon

 4. In the Windows Taskbar for WIN2 search box, enter *command*.
-The search results will show command prompt app.
-Right-click on the command prompt app and select **Run as Administrator**.
+The search results will show Command Prompt app.
+Right-click on the Command Prompt app and select **Run as Administrator**.
 Confirm any User Account Control prompts that appear.

 5. Enter *cd \sysmon*